Notice regarding the quality of machine translation

 - to offer discounted alcoholic beverages for a limited period of time without also offering reduced-price non-alcoholic beverages.

 For further information: Articles L. 3335-4, L. 3342-1, L. 3342-3, L. 3322-9 and R. 3335-9 of the Public Health Code; Article 131-1 of the Penal Code.

 In all beverage outlets, a display of non-alcoholic beverages for sale at the establishment is mandatory.
 The display should include at least ten bottles or containers and, as long as the outlet is supplied, a sample of at least each category of the following beverages:

 - artificially or unreaseded ordinary waters;

 This display, separate from that of other beverages, must be installed prominently in the premises where consumers are served.

-To go further Article L. 3323-1 of the Public Health Code.
+For further information: Article L. 3323-1 of the Public Health Code.